 …

 The EMLSR Parameter Update field is optionally present in the EML Operating Mode Notification frame.
-The EMLSR Parameter Update field is present if the EMLSR Parameter Update Control subfield of the EML Control field is equal to 1 and the EML Operating Mode Notification frame is sent by a non-AP STA affiliated with a non-AP MLD; otherwise, not present.
+The EMLSR Parameter Update field is present if the EMLSR Parameter Update Control subfield of the EML Control field is equal to 1 and the EML Operating Mode Notification frame is sent by a non-AP STA affiliated with a non-AP MLD; otherwise, (#19510)it is not present.
 The EMLSR Parameter Update field is defined in 9.4.1.72 (EMLSR Parameter Update field).